stefanhts/wacket/README.md

   simply another thing to keep in mind.
 - Each value still occupies 8 "positions" on the pointer, so we need to increment by 8 each time.
 This means the logic is actually pretty much the same as in racket.
+- Just like in class, the cons cell starts with the `cdr` and is followed by the `car` 8 bytes later.